niranjankala/niranjankala.github.io/_posts/2024-03-31-securing-your-microservices-azure-b2c-authentication-in-asp-net-core-api-with-ocelot-api-gateway.md

 1. In the Azure AD B2C - App registrations page, select the application you created if you are not on the application management screen.
 2. Select App registrations.
 Select the OcelotTutorials application to open its Overview page.
 3. Under Manage, select Expose an API.
-4. Next to Application ID URI, select the **Add** link.
+4. Next to the Application ID URI, select the **Add** link.
-5. I have not changed default guid with my api but you can replace the default value (a GUID) with api, and then select Save.
-The full URI is shown, and should be in the format https://your-tenant-name.onmicrosoft.com/api.
-When your web application requests an access token for the API, it should add this URI as the prefix for each scope that you define for the API.
+5. I have not changed the default GUID with my API, but you can replace the default value (a GUID) with an API and then select Save.
+The full URI is shown and should be in the format https://your-tenant-name.onmicrosoft.com/api.
+When your web application requests an access token for the API, it should add this URI as the prefix for each scope you define for the API.
 6. Under Scopes defined by this API, select **Add a scope**.
 ![](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEjM_OTTocO2e3uCwKpk-qGK18mSH1_IPUzYp2Lu3LIHVy4iwTksdgBPVXbC0meT9dHAjBPmIUMUwe9UWRJR8x-1EcLnl6cdaXVEPfROHB4HFluZNhoHtT4azrbu9SLWy9REGCnLv7KTMM0RtHrm2fxq2RtO3AqCQ29cV-s-DNVxGS8ZR8vmgLe2ket_55GH/w640-h493/7_Azure_App_Scope.png)